Founded in 1869, the American Museum of Natural History in Manhattan’s Upper West Side has long been a destination for locals and tourists alike.

 What’s more, the AMNH is a living, breathing scientific institution that’s still working and doing research today.
 Whether it be charting expeditions to every continent on the planet or unearthing the largest dinosaur to ever walk the earth they’re still discovering new things about the world around us every day!

-We’ve included a section below with Frequently Asked Questions and other logistical information to help make your visit to the museum the very best it can be.
+We’ve included a section below with Frequently Asked Questions, like hours of operation, ticket prices and other logistical information to help make your visit to the museum the very best it can be.
 Scroll down to learn more about the dining options, admission fees, and parking availability.

 Instead of running up your step count trying to see every one of the 33 million items during your visit, let us do the work for you!
-There are certainly tons of things to see at AMNH, but, if you don’t have a year to devote to checking them out, we’d highly suggest joining us for a high-energy renegade tour.
+There are certainly tons of things to see at AMNH, but, if you don’t have a year to devote to checking out these exhibits, we’d suggest joining us for a high-energy renegade tour.

 Need more convincing?
-The “Night at the Museum” movie series was based on the American Museum of Natural History – Do we need to say more?
+Fun fact: The “Night at the Museum” movie series was based on the American Museum of Natural History – Do we need to say more?

 👋 Hi!
 Want to visit the museum with an expert guide?